expectedparrot/edsl/docs/installation.rst

 Installation
 ============
 EDSL is a Python library that can be installed through pip.
-It is compatible with Python 3.9 and above.
+It is compatible with Python 3.9 - 3.12.

 .. note::